South Africa must improve or face being 'punished'

 Nigeria also booked their Wafcon semi-final place on Thursday, with a gritty 1-0 victory over neighbours Cameroon to reach their ninth successive World Cup.

-The Super Falcons will face Morocco for a place in the final, but coach Randy Waldrum says the says the reigning champions are unbothered about facing the hosts - even if the Atlas Lionesses will be roared on by a partisan crowd.
+The Super Falcons will face Morocco for a place in the final, but coach Randy Waldrum says the reigning champions are unbothered about facing the hosts - even if the Atlas Lionesses will be roared on by a partisan crowd.

 "I have a lot of respect for Morocco.
 I think they're one of the best sides here in the tournament," the American said.